pytorch/tutorials/beginner_source/ddp_fault_tolerance.rst

 script robust is particularly important here.
 You might also prefer your training job to be *elastic* i.e. the ability to increase or decrease the number of processes during training.

-PyTorch offers a utility called``torchrun`` that provides fault-tolerance and as elastic training.
+PyTorch offers a utility called``torchrun`` that provides fault-tolerance and elastic training.
 When a failure occurs, ``torchrun`` logs the errors and attempts to automatically restart all the processes from the last saved “snapshot” of the training job.